github/github-ospo/newsletter template/README.md

 # OSPO Newsletter

-GitHub OSPO publishes internal newsletters on a monthly cadence in order to keep Hubbers informed and up to date.
+GitHub OSPO publishes internal newsletters on a monthly cadence in order to keep employees informed and up to date.
 This is a practice that we find critical to providing awareness to our policies and procedures.
-We also like to recognize Hubbers for their own open source work.
+We also like to recognize employees for their own open source work.

 We utilize GitHub discussions to post our newsletters and keep an index of past newsletters as shown below.